mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 # SSH into your Pi
-PI_HOSTNAME="raspberrypi" # Change to your pi's hostname PI_SSH_USERNAME="pi"      # Change to your Pi username ssh "${PI_SSH_USERNAME}@${PI_HOSTNAME}"
+PI_HOSTNAME="raspberrypi" # Change to your pi's hostname PI_SSH_USERNAME="pi"      # Change to your Pi username

+# Connect to the Pi (default password is "raspberry")
+ssh "${PI_SSH_USERNAME}@${PI_HOSTNAME}"

 # Install pre-requisites